Workplace Conflict Resolution Strategies

 Conflicts arise due to the existence of differences.
 It takes place whenever there is a disagreement between the people in terms of their desires, ideas, perceptions, motivations, and values.
 At times such differences may appear to be trivial but when strong feelings are triggered by the conflict, a deeply personal, as well as the relational need, forms the core of the issue.
 This is the need to feel secure and safe and a need for feeling valued and respected.
 Conflicts generally arise in organizations when people are under stress.
 For instance, when changes occur on the horizon or the looming deadlines put everyone under pressure.

-The ability of Workplace conflict resolution strategies successfully and resolving them is dependent on a number of key skills.
+The ability to Workplace conflict resolution strategies successfully and resolving them is dependent on a number of key skills.
 The crucial skills that are useful for handling conflicts are –

 Workplace Conflict Resolution strategies Skills